Minerallo/Lottery_Games/README.md

-# Others_codes
+# Lottery Games
-Just some personal codes
+Just having fun by doing some stats on lottery games, Lotto and Euromillions using FDJ database.